HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-0-consensus-mechanisms.md

     <div class="col-md-9">
         <h5 class="intro-article-title">Proof of Work</h5>
         <p class="mb-1">
-            Proof-of-Work (PoW) was the first consensus mechanism that worked in a distributed environment such as a P2P network of untrusted parties.
-It is based on voting on a version of the history with the weight of your computing power.
+            Proof-of-Work (PoW) was the first consensus mechanism that worked in a distributed environment of untrusted parties.
+Its principle is based on voting on a version of the history with the weight of your computing power.
         </p>
         <p class="mb-0">
             <a class="font-weight-bold" href="{{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}">Read Article</a>